 As with CZ, Anschutz offers a thumbhole stock version which looks fabulous and gives a good grip, especially when lamping in a 4×4.

-The rimfire industry has suddenly woken up to the fact that most people in Britain cut off at least 8in of barrel to retro-fit a sound moderator.
+The rimfire industry has now realised that most people in Britain cut off at least 8in of barrel to retro-fit a sound moderator.

 Anschutz first offered the 14in short model.
 CZ soon followed with the 16in barrel range.

-As yet, Sako and Ruger still only sport standard length barrels but they are now all screw-cut for a sound moderator.
+Sako and Ruger are screw-cut for a sound moderator.